 When you perform a search in Google using a local search term such as ‘digital marketing Stafford’ you will be presented with a list of local businesses in what is called the ‘local pack’.
 This usually consists of three results which Google deems best to match your query.

 As you can see in the example above the results are also accompanied by a Google Map and a ‘More Places’ link at the bottom of the pack.

-Each local result can be clicked on and the user will be shown more details about that local business including:
+Each local result can be clicked on and the user will be shown more details about that local business including the following:

 Questions and Answers